 Once you’ve completed building the designs, you’ll need to download the Robot Inventor App on your iOS or Android device.
 It’s there that your child can code and control their robot inventions and work their way through one of the 50+ included activities.
 The app works with a drag-and-drop coding environment based on Scratch, which makes it easy for kids to program movements and actions the robots can do.
 Overall, the set is great for kids age 10 and up.

-LEGO MINDSTORMS Robot Inventor Building Set 51515; STEM Model Robot Toy for Creative Kids with Remote Control Model Robots; Inspiring Code and Control Edutainment Fun, New 2020 (949 Pieces)
+LEGO MINDSTORMS Robot Inventor Building Set; STEM Kit for Kids and Tech Toy with Remote Control Robots; Inspiring Code and Control Edutainment Fun (949 Pieces)

 The combination of building with LEGO blocks and using code to control how the LEGO robots move is a fun challenge for any child.